hackarmour/contribution/README.md

 - If you know HTML/CSS/JS
   - The front-end of hackarmour search engine [React js] will be open to everyone soon to take a look at and also, file issues and PRs.
-  - Some components of the backend [nodejs] will also be open to all soon
+  - Some major components of the backend [nodejs] will also be open to all soon
   - You can make web based CTF challenges with the community, which might be featured in our upcoming CTFs as well!
 - If you know python
   - You can work on [monoinit](https://github.com/hackarmour/monoinit), a build system to manage our monorepos.